DeadSith/PvP-Scrabble-like-game/README.md

 ###5.
 What is done:
 ![Latest version screenshot](http://i68.tinypic.com/2nkjsch.png)
-Game is fully playable, though some parts are not converted and may be unusable on mobile devices.
+Game is fully playable.
+Main manu and points per turn showing will be implemented soon.
 ###6.
 Rules:
 Game is based on partially changed rules of scrabble.
 Most notable change: you can continue your turn even if you submitted a wrong word.
 ###7.
 More info: